 Talent Agents: What I Know and What You Need To Know

-First, it's only fair to say that most of the calls I get from people complaining about their agent is rarely the agent's fault.
-It takes two to tango.
-Next, I've never been solely an agent nor do I aspire to be an agent.
+First, it's only fair to say that most of the calls I get from people complaining about their agent is rarely only the agent's fault.
+There is usually some disconnect in expectations.
+Next, I've never been only an agent nor do I aspire to be an agent.
 I run a full service talent management practice that also represents talent.
 This is not a 'tell-all' from an agent's perspective.
 Finally, this article isn't intended to minimize the hard work that agents do.
 It's a role that has some extreme highs and the lows of the Valley of Hell, all in the same week.

 What do I know about agents?
 Well, in the course of leading a talent management business, I have branded and packaged talent, pitched clients, helped structure contracts, and when things go bad I've worked with performance management issues.
 I represent and work for the people who pay me but if both parties don't win, it's going to be trouble and I look for successful outcomes as a rule, not big contracts or commissions.
 Agents try to do the same work to the best of their ability and I come in contact with agents, agencies, clients and contracts everyday.